SeivenBell/oqd-core/docs/explanation/math_interface.md

 ![](https://img.shields.io/badge/binary-blue)
 ////

-[`MathPow`][core.interface.math.MathPow] represents an exponentiation of an expression with the other expression.
+[`MathPow`][oqd_core.interface.math.MathPow] represents an exponentiation of an expression with the other expression.
 ///

 /// tab | `MathSub`